-Once you’ve got the LTB App installed on your mobile device, you can open stacks directly without having to download any additional apps.
+Once you’ve got the LTB App installed on your phone or tablet, you can open stacks directly there without having to download any additional apps.
 Give it a quick try now by clicking on the three dots icon on the top right in the LTB App and then on ‘Search’ in the drop-down menu (see the figure below).
 Select ‘All’ under the search box and ‘All domains’ in the drop-down.
-You should now see all the stacks that have been made available publicly by their authors.
+You should now see all the stacks that have been made available publicly by their owners.
 To open any of the stacks, just tap on it.

 The user interface of the LTB App has three main parts.
-The top menu bar together with the drop-down menu, the properties dialogues that open when you click on the menu entries, and the stack with its screens and tiles.
+The top menu bar and drop-down menu, the properties dialogues that open when you click on drop-down menu items, and the stack itself, with its various screens and tiles.
 Click on the links in the descriptions below to obtain further details.

-1. Stack Info: Shows information about the stack including the author, QR code, link, and privacy settings.
+1. Stack Info: Shows information about the stack such as owner, QR code, stack link, and privacy settings.

 3. My History: Shows the stacks that you have previously opened in the LTB App.